 First up, let's talk about vacuuming.
 When used simply as a robot vacuum, the Yeedi’s performance was comparable to other robot vacuums, but without stating the obvious, you will get the best results on the max suction mode.

-It sucked up virtually all of a flour spill on hard floor, but did push some of it into the grooves between the planks.
+It sucked up virtually all of the flour spill on the hard floor but did push some of it into the grooves between the planks.
 And the results were somewhat mixed for larger debris.
-While one patch of spilled oats was collected, it managed to miss 25% of a second spill, this is because the oats were flicked across the floor by its brush.
-On a deep pile rug it only collected around 50% of what we spilled.
+While one patch of spilled oats was collected, it managed to miss 25% of a second spill.
+This is because the oats were flicked across the floor by its brush.
+On a deep pile rug, it only collected around 50% of what we spilled.

 During general daily cleans, it left carpets and hard floors looking clean and free of debris.
 It collects hair, but this can get easily tangled in the brush, so you have to keep an eye on it.
 Its cleaning path wasn’t erratic, neither was it as logical or methodical as some other robots we’ve reviewed.

-Sometimes when it approached a thick pile rug, it carried on and vacuumed over it, but on other occasions it turned around and avoided it, which was frustrating.
+Sometimes, when it approached a thick pile of rug, it carried on and vacuumed over it, but on other occasions, it turned around and avoided it, which was frustrating.

-We were impressed with the mopping feature, it can vacuum and mop simultaneously, but we wouldn’t recommend this if your floors are very dirty.
-During mopping it was reassuring to know the mop pads were frequently being cleaned.
-Though each time it returns to the base to clean them, the process takes 1 minute 20 seconds, add to that the time it takes to get there and back, and this can significantly increase the time it takes to mop a whole house.
+We were impressed with the mopping feature; it can vacuum and mop simultaneously, but we wouldn’t recommend this if your floors are very dirty.
+During mopping, it was reassuring to know the mop pads were frequently being cleaned.
+Each time it returns to the base to clean them, the process takes 1 minute 20 seconds, add to that the time it takes to get there and back, and this can significantly increase the time it takes to mop a whole house.